• Remembering

 Somatic Profile

 Type 3’s are feeling types who, like Type 2, hold a lot of energy in the area of their chests.
 But rather than feel their own feelings, they prefer to channel everything into action, productivity and results.
-With their high charge, it’s hard for them to sit still.
-Some Threes are quite expressive, but if they are more on the rigid side, they may accrue lots of tension around their heart.
+With their high charge, it's hard for them to sit still.
+Some 3's are quite expressive, but if they are more on the rigid side, they may accrue lots of tension around their heart.
 Emotional pressure builds up, but the lid stays on.
 They are the original “Type A’s” and are vulnerable to early heart attacks or a weakened immune system.
 Often a single, dense layer of armoring over the chest covers up underlying grief.

 Communication Style